- January/February digital edition 2026

 The complexity of supplementation

 Some patients hear that they should be taking vitamin B12, for example, and then they take a B12 supplement that does not contain vitamin B6.
-I let them know that B6 is necessary for the absorption of B12 and that they need to be taking a supplement that combines these vitamins.
+I let them know that B6 is necessary for the absorption of B12 and that they need to take a supplement that combines these vitamins.

 Dry eye syndrome

 This is an example of a situation in which overall health affects the eyes, and eye health then also affects other elements of health.
-In the case of dry eye disease, for example, several studies have suggested that treating dry eye can lead to better sleep quality and reduced symptoms of anxiety and depression.7-9 Managing dry eye also results in more stable vision, and better vision has been associated with a reduced risk of falls and fractures in older adults.10,11
+In the case of dry eye disease, for example, findings from several studies have suggested that treating dry eye can lead to better sleep quality and reduced symptoms of anxiety and depression.7-9 Managing dry eye also results in more stable vision, and better vision has been associated with a reduced risk of falls and fractures in older adults.10,11

 The gut microbiome